jian-feng/ansible-team1/README.md

 ### 2. edit inventory

-Please note ansible variable `GUID="abcd"` is added.
-And you must replace `abcd` with your own GUID on [opentlc](https://labs.opentlc.com) environment.
+You must replace `bcfc` with your own GUID on [opentlc](https://labs.opentlc.com) environment.

+Here is a sample inventory file.
 ```ini
 [3tierapp:vars]